-The Independent National Electoral Commission (INEC) has reportedly said it would only continue to recognize with Omoyele Sowore as the national chairman of the African Action Congress (AAC).
+The Independent National Electoral Commission (INEC) has reportedly said it would only continue to recognise Omoyele Sowore as the national chairman of the African Action Congress (AAC).

 INEC's decision is coming five days after one Mazi Okwy read a resolution of suspension of Sowore to journalists in Abuja while installing the expelled secretary of the party, Leonard Ezenwa as acting party chairman, Sahara Reporters reports.